Fact Checking Policy

 It’s a bit surprising, but publishers need to be registered with the United States Copyright Office to ensure eligibility for what’s called Safe Harbor protection.
 In a nutshell, it means that if one of our authors accidentally uses something they shouldn’t, we have the right to exercise the DMCA takedown process in cooperation with complaintants on their behalf.
 Our registration number is DMCA-1028908, if you care to cross check it.

 We find it remarkable that in this day and age, we still have to point this out, but news services such as ours are, by in large, immune to copyright claims when material is included as part of a news article (almost our entire web site is news articles, unless it pertains to information about our radio service or the shows that appear on it, and technically that’s news too).

 Here’s why: the United States Government’s own documentation on what is and is not copyright infringement clearly states the following:

 107. Limitations on Exclusive Rights: Fair use

 Notwithstanding the provisions of sections 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.

 In particular, if you’re a copyright or trademark troll (and you know who you are) we won’t bother with demand letters unless you first file that DMCA as shown above.
 Arbitrary demand letters or invoices with arbitrary figures for payment to which we have not previously agreed in writing will be summarily ignored.
 If we discover you scanning our web site, consuming our resources for the purposes of “monitoring” our content without our written permission to do so, you will be summarily blocked with no warning.
-We’ve already blocked two copyright trolls because of this.
-Don’t be the third.
+We’ve already blocked three copyright trolls because of this.
+Don’t be the fourth.